iTaxoTools/BlasTax/README.md

 Compilation of the Windows bundle is done automatically on the GitHub cloud on every push.

-To see the latest build, go to the [Windows action](https://github.com/iTaxoTools/BLAST-Align/actions/workflows/windows.yml), click on the most recent workflow run, then click on the artifact named `itaxotools-blast-gui-test-windows` to download a zip file containing the unsigned executable.
+To see the latest build, go to the [Windows action](https://github.com/iTaxoTools/BLAST-Align/actions/workflows/ci.yml), click on the most recent workflow run, then click on the artifact named `itaxotools-blast-gui-windows` to download a zip file containing the unsigned executable.